 Figure 3: Kaplan Meier Plot of Overall Survival Kaplan-Meier Plot demonstrating Overall Survival (OS) for CHEK2 truncating variant carriers versus CHEK2- following univariable analysis.

-Table 1: Baseline Histopathological Characteristics of the CHEK2 Cohort Comparison of the tumour focality, grade and lymph node involvement between CHEK2 truncating variant carriers and non-CHEK2 carriers. †Assessment of statistical significance were performed using the Mann-Whitney test for continuous variables and a Pearson 2 test for categorical variables.
+Table 1: Baseline Histopathological Characteristics of the CHEK2 Cohort Comparison of the tumour focality, grade, lymph node involvement, ER, PR and HER2 receptor status between CHEK2 truncating variant carriers and non-CHEK2 carriers. †Assessment of statistical significance were performed using the Mann-Whitney test for continuous variables and a Pearson 2 test for categorical variables.
 Samples derived from the POSH Cohort.

-Table 2: Baseline Hormone Receptor Status of the CHEK2 Cohort Comparison of ER, PR and HER2 receptor status between CHEK2 truncating variant carriers and non-CHEK2 carriers. †Assessment of statistical significance were performed using the Mann-Whitney test for continuous variables and a Pearson 2 test for categorical variables.
+Table 2: Treatment Characteristics of the CHEK2 Cohort: Comparison of the treatment protocol in relation to genotype. †Assessment of statistical significance were performed using the Mann-Whitney test for continuous variables and a Pearson 2 test for categorical variables.
 Samples derived from the POSH Cohort.

 Table 3 Contralateral Breast Cancer Risk in Association with CHEK2: Contralateral breast cancer risk at both 5 and 10 years for CHEK2 truncating variant carriers versus CHEK2-.
 The presence of a family history (FH+) was associated with an increased contralateral breast cancer risk.